openlookeng/hetu-core/hetu-docs/en/connector/memory.md

 Configuration
 -------------

-### Memory Connector Configuration

-To configure the Memory Connector, create or modify the catalog properties file `etc/catalog/memory.properties` for the Memory Connector.
+To configure the Memory Connector, create or modify the catalog properties file **etc/catalog/memory.properties** for the Memory Connector.
 For example, you can write:

 ``` properties